 - Has the employer given sufficient warning to the employee about the risk of dismissal if the absence continues?

 - Has there been genuine consultation with the employee about why they are off work and what might be done to effect a return to work?

 - Has the employer waited long enough to find out whether or not the employee might return to work before dismissing, in particular, taking into account whether the absence might have been caused by a failing on the employer’s part?

 The employer who can confidently answer ‘yes’ to the above questions can move on to consider whether or not to dismiss.
 However, if there is any doubt, the employer should be arranging further meetings with the employee and considering getting up-to-date medical evidence before holding a dismissal meeting.

 The case also serves as a reminder to employees to begin their claims by starting ACAS Early Conciliation no later than three months less one day from the date the employer has refused an adjustment, or it seemed clear that they were not going to make the adjustment, if they had not expressly communicated that decision.

 Each situation must be considered on its own facts and specialist legal advice should be considered from an early stage.
-To discuss the issues in this case and how they might affect you or your business, contact David Leslie by emailing email@example.com or on 0113 368 7804.
+To discuss disability discrimination or any of the other issues in this case and how they might affect you or your business, contact David Leslie by emailing email@example.com or on 0113 368 7804.